Guide to Society Maintenance Charges as Per Bylaws

-What Constitutes Society Maintenance Charges?
+What is Included in Society Maintenance Charges?

 Maintenance charges cover various expenses essential for keeping the housing society safe, clean, and functional.
 They directly affect residents’ living quality and include: